Some implications between Grothendieck's anabelian conjectures: Orbicurves

 \section{Orbicurves}

 The first non-trivial example of expected anabelian DM stacks are hyperbolic orbicurves.

-Consider $X$ a smooth, connected curve over $k$, $(D_{i},r_{i})_{i=1,\dots,n}$ a finite family of reduced, effective Cartier divisors $D_{i}$ together with a positive integer $r_{i}$.
-We can define the associated root stack $\mf{X}$, and will call such a stack simply an \emph{orbicurve}.
-It is a Deligne-Mumford stack of finite type $\mf{X}$ with a morphism $f:\mf{X}\to X$ such that $f^{*}D_{i}$ has an $r_{i}$-th root.
-Moreover, $\mf{X}\to X$ is universal among algebraic stacks $\mf{Y}$ with morphisms $\mf{Y}\to X$ with this property.

-Essentially, we are putting an orbifold structure of ramification $r_{i}$ on the divisor $D_{i}$: for example, if $D_{i}=p$ is a rational point, we are replacing $p$ with a copy of $B\mu_{r_{i}}$.
-Outside of the divisors $D_{i}$, $\mf{X}\to X$ is an isomorphism.
-For a precise definition see \cite[Appendix B.2]{agv08}, \cite[\S 2.2]{be14}.
+Borne and Emsalem conjectured \cite[Conjecture 2]{be14} that the section conjecture holds for them.

+A proper orbicurve is a smooth, proper DM stack of dimension $1$ which is generically a scheme.
 In order to be clear, we will use Fraktur letters for orbicurves and normal ones for schemes.